awslabs/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws/README.md

 # Guidance for Multi-Omics and Multi-Modal Data Integration and Analysis on AWS
 This guidance creates a scalable environment in AWS to prepare genomic, clinical, mutation, expression and imaging data for large-scale analysis and perform interactive queries against a data lake.
-This solution demonstrates how to 1) build, package, and deploy libraries used for genomics data conversion, 2) provision serverless data ingestion pipelines for multi-modal data preparation and cataloging, 3) visualize and explore clinical data through an interactive interface, and 4) run interactive analytic queries against a multi-modal data lake.
+This guidance demonstrates how to 1) build, package, and deploy libraries used for genomics data conversion, 2) provision serverless data ingestion pipelines for multi-modal data preparation and cataloging, 3) visualize and explore clinical data through an interactive interface, and 4) run interactive analytic queries against a multi-modal data lake.

-## Solution Setup
+## Guidance Setup
-You can setup the solution in your account by clicking the "Deploy sample code on Console" button on the [solution home page](https://aws.amazon.com/solutions/guidance/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis/).
+You can setup this guidance in your account by clicking the "Deploy sample code on Console" button on the [guidance home page](https://aws.amazon.com/solutions/guidance/multi-omics-and-multi-modal-data-integration-and-analysis/).

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes